void

 Literature

-Belgrade is in the novel expressed first time through Švejk's patriotic rallying cry from the wheelchair: "To Belgrade, to Belgrade!".
-The city is also mentioned in Királyhida when the author relates the story about the false one year volunteer Zugsführer Teveles.
+Belgrade is first expressed in the novel through Švejk's patriotic rallying cry from the wheelchair: "To Belgrade, to Belgrade!".
+The city is also mentioned in Királyhida when the author relates the story about the false one-year volunteer Zugsführer Teveles.

 Background

-In late November the city was abandoned, and k.u.k.
+In late November, the city was abandoned, and k.u.k.
 Wehrmacht duly entered on 2 December 1914.
-But facing a Serbian counter-attack their position became untenable and the occupiers were forced out by the 15th.
-Belgrade didn't succumb again until 9 October 1915 when Serbian resistance collapsed after Bulgaria and Germany came to the aid of Austria-Hungary.
+But facing a Serbian counter-attack, their position became untenable and the occupiers were forced out by the 15th.
+Belgrade did not succumb again until 9 October 1915, when Serbian resistance collapsed after Bulgaria and Germany came to the aid of Austria-Hungary.
 Belgrade was liberated on 1 November 1918 by Serbian and French forces.

 IR.
 91 and Belgrade